kumekay/pyaskalono/README.md

 ## Publishing

-To upload new package run `maturin publish` from pipenv environment
+To upload new package run `uv run maturin publish`